Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives

 \section{Introduction}

-Multi-task learning (MTL) seeks to leverage latent structure shared across datasets to improve prediction performance of each model on its respective task.
-MTL implementations have yielded success in a range of biomedical settings such as neuroscience \citep{Moran, neuroImg_multiTask}, oncology \citep{ivan} and the synthesis of microarray datasets \citep{kim}.
-Medical applications of machine learning models increasingly rely on model-interpretability as a means of drawing scientific conclusions, avoiding biases, engendering trust in model predictions, and encouraging widespread adoption in clinical settings \citep{modInterpret}.
-As such, considerable methodological research continues to explore linear models, where parameter interpretation is more transparent than more flexible approaches such as kernel or neural network-based methods.
-A major challenge in biomedical settings is that covariates are often high-dimensional and sample sizes are low, thereby requiring regularization or variable selection. ``Multi-task feature learning,'' is a sub-field of MTL that has a rich literature on methods for these settings.
+Multi-task learning (MTL) seeks to leverage structure shared across datasets to improve prediction performance of each model on its respective task.
+Implementation of MTL has been successful in a variety of biomedical settings, such as neuroscience \citep{Moran, neuroImg_multiTask}, oncology \citep{ivan} and the synthesis of microarray datasets \citep{kim}.
+Medical applications of machine learning models increasingly rely on model interpretability as a means of drawing scientific conclusions, avoiding biases, engendering trust in model predictions, and encouraging widespread adoption in clinical settings \citep{modInterpret}.
+As such, considerable methodological research continues to explore linear models, where parameter interpretation is more transparent than more flexible approaches, such as kernel-based or neural network-based methods.
+A major challenge in biomedical settings is that covariates are often high-dimensional and sample sizes are low, thereby requiring regularization or variable selection. ``Multi-task feature learning'' is a sub-field of MTL that has a rich literature on methods for these settings.
 Our focus here is on feature selection where we seek to select a subset of relevant features~\citep{Zhang}.
 In the MTL setting, we are given $K\geq 2$ tasks, each identified with a design matrix $\bX_k\in\R^{n_k\times p}$ and an outcome vector $\by_k\in\R^{n_k}$ for $k\in[K]$, where $n_k$ is the number of observations of task $k$, $p$ is the dimension of the covariates, and $[K]$ denotes the set $\{1,2,...,K\}$.
 In this paper, we seek a linear approximation to each task's model.
 In particular, our goal is to present ``interpretable'' linear estimators $\hat{\B{\beta}}_k, k\in[K]$ such that $\by_k\approx \bX_k\hat{\B{\beta}}_k$.
 Before discussing our contributions in this paper, we briefly review relevant sparse regression and MTL literature that provide the methodological basis for our contribution.